ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 ```
 {: .compact}

-There is a [list of available core configurations](#available-config) in this document.
+There is a [list of the available core configurations](#available-config) in this document.

 You can use HOCON to [set properties from environment variables](https://github.com/lightbend/config/blob/master/HOCON.md#substitutions).
 {: .note.tip}

-There is a [IntelliJ plugin for HOCON](https://plugins.jetbrains.com/plugin/10481-hocon), that you might want to install.
+There is an [IntelliJ plugin for HOCON](https://plugins.jetbrains.com/plugin/10481-hocon), that you might want to install.
 {: .note.tip}

 ## Command Line